 - Participant-led online networking space

 - NERC supported public engagement opportunities

-Key to the Academy will be building connections and expanding your support networks, which are key to navigating the opportunities and challenges of public engagement with research.
-There will be lots of opportunities for formal and informal discussions with peers and mentors to help you along the way.
+Key to the Academy was building connections and expanding support networks, which are key to navigating the opportunities and challenges of public engagement with research.
+There were lots of opportunities for formal and informal discussions with peers and mentors to help researchers along the way.

-This includes an online networking space and smaller peer learning groups who will meet frequently throughout the programme to interrogate content, share learning and develop skills together.
-The NCCPE work with a pool of experienced mentors from the engagement sector, and peer groups will be allocated a mentor to support you in developing your engagement skills.
+This included an online networking space and smaller peer learning groups who met throughout the programme to interrogate content, share learning and develop skills together.
+The NCCPE worked with a pool of experienced mentors from the engagement sector, and peer groups were allocated a mentor to support their developing engagement skills.

 Or view the information pack online for full details.

-Applications are open to environmental researchers and project staff, either funded by NERC or working in research teams and/or institutions within the NERC remit, across one of three cohorts.
-No prior experience of public engagement is necessary.
+Applications were open to environmental researchers and project staff, either funded by NERC or working in research teams and/or institutions within the NERC remit, across two cohorts.
+No prior experience of public engagement was necessary.

-- Working in partnership: Are you already collaborating with others as part of your work, or is this something you want to explore in the future?
-This cohort will get to grips with mutually-beneficial partnership working for effective public engagement.
-This cohort is for researchers (post PhD) and NERC project staff working at any career level.
+- Working in partnership: For those already collaborating with others as part of their work or who want to explore this in the future.
+This cohort got to grips with mutually-beneficial partnership working for effective public engagement.
+This cohort was for researchers (post PhD) and NERC project staff working at any career level.
 No prior experience of working in partnership is required.

-- Engagement and impact leadership: This cohort will be dedicated to developing leadership and strategy development skills with action learning and mentor support.
-This cohort is for researchers and NERC project staff working at a mid-late career level.
+- Engagement and impact leadership: This cohort was dedicated to developing leadership and strategy development skills with action learning and mentor support.
+This cohort was for researchers and NERC project staff working at a mid-late career level.